Tax Planning in Vancouver, WA

 • Use a Company Vehicle —

-Depending on your business activities in Vancouver, WA, both you and your employees could use a company vehicle and deduct the associated costs.
-This deduction can be made in two ways:
+Depending on the nature of your Vancouver, WA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+There are two options for claiming this deduction:

 • Consider Fringe Benefits For Your Employees —